 The Island Climate Update (ICU) is a monthly summary of the climate in the tropical South Pacific islands, with an outlook for the coming months.
 This bulletin is a multi-national project with collaboration from a number of Pacific nations and support from various organisations.

 CLIKⓟ (CLimate Information toolKit Pacific) is a regionally tailored online tool for Pacific Islands Countries and Territories.
 CLIKⓟ provides Pacific oriented information using the multi model dynamical seasonal forecast based on different combinations of the user's preference.
 As the forecasts are combined with the past performance of each forecast generated, climate forecasters, disaster managers, water resource managers, researchers, and other users in the Pacific, can use this service to generate customized climate predictions on seasonal to inter-annual timescales for their region of interest.

-The North American Mixed Model Ensemble (NMME) seasonal forecasts for the global regions include the Pacific and Maritime Continent regions.
-The NMME models include the CFSv2, two versions of the Canadian model CMC1 and CMC2, NOAA’s Geophysical Fluid Dynamic (GFDL), National Aeronautics and Space Administration (NASA), the National Center for Atmospheric Research (NCAR), and the ensemble mean of all the models.
+The North American Multi-Model Ensemble (NMME) seasonal forecasts for the global regions include the Pacific and Maritime Continent regions.
+The NMME models include the CFSv2, Environment Canada's CanCM4i, NOAA’s Geophysical Fluid Dynamic (GFDL), National Aeronautics and Space Administration (NASA), the National Center for Atmospheric Research (NCAR), and the ensemble mean of all the models.

 Sea level and sea surface temperature (SST) anomaly outlooks are available through the Pacific Ocean Portal.
 Both products are produced from the BoM POAMA model.
 SST forecasts in degrees Celsius are available in the “Fisheries” application.